Chapter

 What does John 9:21 mean?

 After Jesus gives sight to man born blind (John 9:1–7), controversy erupts.
-This healing, as were many of Jesus' miracles, occurred on a Sabbath day (John 9:14).
-The local religious leaders, referred to as "the Jews" in the gospel of John, have made it clear that anyone who supports Jesus is subject to excommunication (John 9:22).
-As part of their effort to debunk Jesus' miracle, the scribes and Pharisees have summoned the parents of the formerly-blind man, asking if he was really their son, and really born blind.
-The parents have already testified to both of those facts.
+As with many of Jesus' miracles, the healing occurred on a Sabbath day (John 9:14) in violation of traditional rules.
+Local religious leaders, referred to as "the Jews" in the gospel of John, have made it clear that anyone who supports Jesus is subject to excommunication (John 9:22).
+This would mean being cut off from nearly all community life.
+Seeking to debunk Jesus' miracle, the scribes and Pharisees summoned the parents of the formerly blind man.
+They ask if he was really their son, and really born blind.
+The parents have already testified to both.

-Here, the parents respond to some of the other questions raised by Jesus' miraculous act.
-The scribes and Pharisees repeatedly ask "how" Jesus has accomplished this feat.
-This shows their inherent prejudice: they cannot accept that Jesus is healing with divine power, so they seek some other explanation.
-The meaning of the miracle—the message behind the "sign"—is lost on them, since they refuse to believe in Jesus and His words (John 5:39–40).
+Here, the parents respond to other questions raised by Jesus' miraculous act. scribes and Pharisees repeatedly ask "how" Jesus has accomplished this feat.
+This shows their inherent prejudice: they cannot accept that Jesus is healing with divine power.
+So, they seek some other explanation.
+The meaning of the miracle—the message behind the "sign"—is lost on them since they refuse to believe in Jesus and His words (John 5:39–40).

 The parents pointedly state that they don't know "who" healed their son.
-While this is almost certainly true, it might also be part of their effort to avoid trouble.
-As the next verse states, those who identify Jesus as the Messiah would be cast out of the synagogue.
-The healed man's parents are being extremely careful not to cross that line.
-The parents are also careful to point out that the man in question is a legal adult; he is capable of answering these questions for himself, so there is no reason to require testimony from his parents.
+While this is almost certainly true, it might also be their strategy to avoid trouble.
+Those who identify Jesus as the Messiah were subject to virtual exile from the community (John 9:22).
+The healed man's parents are extremely careful not to cross that line.
+The parents also point out that the man in question is a legal adult; he can answer these questions for himself, so there is no reason to require testimony from his parents.

 Expand